-Geneticists and genetic counsellors are part of a team of health care professionals who provide genetic services.
+Geneticists, genetic counsellors and genetics nurses are part of a team of health care professionals who provide genetic services.
 Geneticists are medical doctors who have special training in the area of genetic conditions.
 A genetic counsellor has post graduate training in genetic counseling.
+A genetics nurse is a nurse with extra training in genetics.
 Together, they can provide information about genetic conditions and explain how they are passed from one generation to another.

-Depending on the nature of the referral, patients either see a genetic counsellor or a geneticist.
-Appointments with a counsellor are available any time throughout the year.
+Depending on the nature of the referral, patients will see either a genetic counsellor, genetics nurse or a geneticist.
+Appointments with a genetic counsellor or genetics nurse are available any time throughout the year.
 The geneticist holds genetics clinics four to five times per year.
-However, if a referral is urgent, patients see a geneticist through Telemedicine videoconferencing.
+However, if a referral is urgent, patients can see a geneticist through telemedicine videoconference.